jguida941/PySort-Visualizer/README.md

 - `pytest -q` exercises deterministic behaviour, property checks (Hypothesis up to 60 integers, −1000..1000), and step replay invariants.
 - `mypy src` runs under `--strict`; Qt stubs are ignored via `ignore_missing_imports = true` to work around incomplete PyQt6 type hints.
 - `ruff` (style, pyupgrade, import sort) and `black` keep the codebase consistent; add them to your own pre-commit hooks if you want automatic formatting.
+- A standalone Apple NEON radix-sieve sample lives in `native/radix_simd.cpp`.
+Build it with `clang++` on Apple silicon for SIMD experimentation separate from the PyQt application.

 ---